cdils/awesome-featured-content/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.0.0

-Awesome Featured Page is a widget.
+Awesome Featured Content is a widget.

 == Description ==

-Awesome Featured Page is a cool widget.
+Awesome Featured Content is a cool widget.